 Organisations receiving a RoSPA Award are recognised as being world-leaders in health and safety practice.
 Every year, nearly 2,000 entrants vie to achieve the highest possible accolade in what is the UK’s longest-running H&S industry awards.

-This year, Colas has been awarded an eleventh consecutive RoSPA President's Gold Award for Health and Safety performance and a twelfth consecutive RoSPA President's Fleet Safety Gold Award.
+This year, Colas has been awarded a thirteenth consecutive RoSPA President's Gold Award for Health and Safety performance and a fourteenth consecutive RoSPA President's Fleet Safety Gold Award.
 Gold medals are only presented to organisations sustaining the high standards of the gold level over consecutive years.

 Global safety week